Sugar (2018 TV series)

-Sugar is an American reality streaming television series that premiered on August 15, 2018, on YouTube Premium.
+Sugar is an American reality television series that premiered on August 15, 2018, on YouTube Premium.
 It is based on the 2005 comedy film Wedding Crashers and the music video for American band Maroon 5's 2015 single "Sugar".
 The series features a different popular music artist or group surprising fans who have given back to their community, which include pop-up performances and appearances.
 The show was created by Adam Levine and is executive produced by Levine and David Dobkin.

 Premise

 The inaugural season of Sugar featured eight episodes, which aired weekly on YouTube Premium.
 The series features a different popular music artist or group each week surprising fans who have given back to their community.

 Adam Levine made a public statement upon the announcement of the series.

 I'm really excited to show everyone this interesting show and experiment filled with many different experiences, as well as and emotions; based on the concept behind our video for ‘Sugar.’
 I'm extremely grateful and equally excited for all who participated on both sides of the camera.